 If you’re filing Pro Se, determining whether “comparable” properties are truly comparable can be a challenging task as you’ll need to use your own judgment.
 While there’s no reason that you can’t do this job yourself, statistics show that using a professional, namely Maidenbaum, will result in a greater tax savings for you, in light of its experience, data and state-of-the- art technology utilized to analyze cases.

 Pro-Se or Not, Filing an Effective Property Tax Grievance Really Counts This Year

 It’s always a good idea to ensure that your Nassau County property is assessed accurately.
 But this year, the stakes are higher than ever.
-The effects of the recent limitation on the Federal SALT deduction (state and local tax), which caps state and local deductions to just $10,000, will soon be felt by Nassau County taxpayers, so every dollar counts as the 2021/22 tax season begins.
-Additionally, the County Executive’s proposed Taxpayer Protection Plan (which phases in assessment increases over a 5-year period) hasn’t, as of this writing, been passed by the Nassau County Legislature, which means that homeowners may face a tax hike in the near future.
+Real estate values in Nassau County have risen steeply in the past several years.
+The effects of the recent limitation on the Federal SALT deduction (state and local tax), which caps state and local deductions to just $10,000, is being felt by Nassau County taxpayers, and inflation remains a high concern, so every dollar counts as the 2022/23 tax season begins.

 Again, there’s nothing wrong with filing a pro se grievance, and we encourage you to spend time with AROW to familiarize yourself with how the tool works, to better understand the various and multitudinous data points that factor into your assessment, and to identify and flag any obvious errors.